Reconciling cosmic dipolar tensions with a gigaparsec void: Origin of a Gpc-scale void

-{\it Origin --} In standard cosmological scenarios where structures originate from a Gaussian random density field, the presence of a Gpc-scale void is unlikely, due to $\sigma_8 \simeq 0.81$ \cite{Planck:2018vyg}, which shows that the amplitude of fluctuations is statistically suppressed on comoving scales much larger than $10~\mathrm{Mpc}$.
-Therefore, a Gpc-scale void, if exists, deserves a distinct primordial origin.
+In standard cosmological scenarios where structures originate from a Gaussian random density field, the presence of a Gpc-scale void is unlikely, due to $\sigma_8 \simeq 0.81$ \cite{Planck:2018vyg}, which shows that the amplitude of fluctuations is statistically suppressed on comoving scales much larger than $10 \, \mathrm{Mpc}$.
+Therefore, a Gpc-scale void, if it exists, deserves a distinct primordial origin.
 Multi-stream inflation \cite{Li:2009sp} is a potential mechanism to produce a Gpc-scale void.
-Multi-stream inflation can also generate position space features in cosmology, such as multiverse structures \cite{Li:2009me}, CMB cold spot \cite{Afshordi:2010wn}, initial primordial black holes clustering \cite{Ding:2019tjk}, and primordial stellar bubbles \cite{Cai:2021zxo}.
+Multi-stream inflation can also generate position space features in cosmology, such as multiverse structures \cite{Li:2009me}, CMB cold spots \cite{Afshordi:2010wn}, initial primordial black holes clustering \cite{Ding:2019tjk}, and primordial stellar bubbles \cite{Cai:2021zxo}.

-In multi-stream inflation, the inflationary trajectory may encounter a barrier, and then bifurcates into two paths, which experience different inflationary potentials.
-The inflationary dynamics and the void profile is related as follows: (i) The density contract between in and outside the void is determined by the e-folding number difference between the two trajectories.
-The trajectory which is now a void has less e-folds of inflation, by $\delta \rho/\rho \sim \delta N$, where $\delta N$ is the e-folding number difference. (ii) The size of the void is determined by the comoving scale during inflation when bifurcation happened.
-Thus, the size of the void is a free parameter which can be made Gpc. (iii) The thickness of the boundary between inside and outside the void is determined by the combination scale of the two trajectories \cite{Ding:2019mmw}.
+In multi-stream inflation, the inflationary trajectory may encounter a barrier and then bifurcate into two paths, which experience different inflationary potentials.
+The inflationary dynamics and the void profile are related as follows: (i) The density contrast between inside and outside the void is determined by the e-folding number difference between the two trajectories.
+The trajectory which is now a void has fewer e-folds of inflation, by $\delta \rho/\rho \sim \delta N$, where $\delta N$ is the e-folding number difference. (ii) The size of the void is determined by the comoving scale during inflation when bifurcation happened.
+Thus, the size of the void is a free parameter which can be made Gpc. (iii) The thickness of the boundary between inside and outside the void is determined by the combination scale of the two trajectories.
 Thus, the void originated from multi-stream inflation can have a smooth profile, which is very important for our model to be consistent with kSZ constraints, as we will emphasize later.
+An illustration is shown in Fig.~\ref{fig:multi_stream}.